elotroalex/chiens/_texts/translation.md

 - Night feast
 - wine cellar, meat
-- the cleaved houses spin their serpent cut-outs
+- cleaved houses stitch their serpent motif
 - fer-de-lance and rose window
-- the towns bounce like lambs with yellow fever
+- towns bounce like lambs with yellow fever
 - the swollen Artibonite plays the peacock;
 - on the broken dike
-- the windows open unto always
+- windows open up ever after.
-- stop the cruising torture of paradises barred with temptations:
+- Stop the cruising torture of paradises barred with temptations:
 - a seaside campaign of rum and contraband
-- splits the flat fever of days with nested suns.
+- splits the flat fever of days into nested suns.
-- Cursed, may I be cursed.
+- Cursed, may I be cursed
-- To catch half a word on the tongue.
+- to catch doublespeak on my tongue.
 Accomplice.
 - Islands,

 ---